uPortal-Project/NotificationPortlet/notification-portlet-webapp/docs/modal.md

 # Modal Notification

-Modal Notification is a single notice that will be presented until the user clicks the `Accept` button.
+The `modal` display strategy presents notices in a Bootstrap modal dialog.
+If the notice defines actions, they will be rendered as buttons at the bottom of the dialog;  any button will dismiss the dialog, as well as invoke the spe,cified action server-side.
+Notices that do not define actions will offer a 'close' (x) option in the upper-right corner of the dialog.
 This feature could be used for a Terms of Service pop-up that must be accepted before accessing the portal.